Cook smarter

 • Create a collection: "Family recipes" as a dedicated collection keeps them together while tags make individual recipes findable in your broader library

 If you're building a meal plan from your recipe collection, family recipes slot right in.
-That lasagna isn't just sentimental — it's Tuesday night dinner.
+That lasagna isn't just sentimental, it's Tuesday night dinner.
+And if you're looking for an app that handles collections, tags, and photo import, check our best recipe apps roundup.

 Sharing with family